+The core of this solution is to propose the usage of the proper parametrization for the generation of analytics IDs of the same type that need to be aggregated into a single analytics ID output.
+Therefore, this solution proposes the usage of baseline parameters parametrization for the subscription of analytics ID of the same type into the multiple required NWDAFs.

+The proposed baseline parameters are relevant for NWDAFs interactions because they assure the usage of the same statistical properties and output strategy among the multiple NWDAFs required to aggregate multiple analytics IDs of the same type into a single analytics ID output.

+This solution also considers that the aggregation of analytics IDs can happen following two situations:

+- NWDAF as a central point for aggregation (Option A): assumes that NWDAFs are the entities in the system capable to compose or aggregate a single analytics output based on the multiple analytics outputs of the same type.

+- NWDAF and/or NFs can perform analytics aggregation (Option B): operator may decide to allow certain NFs, such as NEF, to operate also with the capability to compose or aggregate analytics IDs outputs of the same type.
+In this case, both NWDAFs and allowed NFs have the capability to aggregate analytics IDs.

-This solution assumes that NWDAFs are the only entities in the system capable to compose or aggregate a single analytics output based on the multiple analytics outputs.The NWDAF with such capability is configured with the composition rule that defines the aggregation function to compose the fields of multiple analytics outputs of the same analytics type into a single analytics output that is provided to an analytics consumer.
+The NWDAF or NFs with such capability are configured with the composition rule that defines the aggregation function to compose the fields of multiple analytics outputs of the same analytics type into a single analytics output that is provided to an analytics consumer.

-NWDAFs are also configured with the baseline parameters allowed per type of analytics type (i.e. analytics IDs).
+NWDAFs or NFs are also configured with the baseline parameters allowed per type of analytics type (i.e. analytics IDs).
 The baseline parameters are:

 - Dataset statistical properties: parameter that defines requirements for the selection and preparation of the collected data (e.g. balanced datasets - uniformly distributed samples in labels of predictions) or processes (e.g. time dependent weights, covariance) to be used for the analytics generation.
 This parameter guarantees that all NWDAFs involved in the generation of a single analytics output will have data samples treated with the same statistical requirements.
 This can reduce the chances of discrepancies that can lead consumer of the single analytics ID to suboptimal decisions.